thkoch2001/tvlfyi_depot/docs/CONTRIBUTING.md

 * `chore`: Maintenance work

 And `scope` should refer to some kind of logical grouping inside of the project.

+It does not make sense to include the full path unless it aids in disambiguating.
+For example, when changing the configuration of the host `camden` at `//ops/nixos/camden` it is enough to write `feat(camden): ...`.

 Please take a look at the existing commit log for examples.